 Some things are priceless, like being surrounded by your loved ones and enjoying their company.
 Spending time with them during the winter holidays, however, does come with a price tag, if we take into account all the expenses associated with the end of the year celebrations.
 Food, drinks, decorations, and gifts are just a few of the things that challenge our pocketbooks this time of the year.
 Knowing how to successfully juggle holiday financial management along with regular expenses like rent and utilities takes some skills.

 Here’s a snapshot of what the average American renter household spends during the 2018 winter holiday season in November and December:

 Using rent data from Yardi Matrix and median renter household income data from the U.S. Census Bureau, we set out to see exactly how much money the average American family of renters spends during the winter holidays, and more importantly, how much they’re left with after the magic of the holidays fades away.
 To get the average consumer spending, we used information provided by the National Retail Federation.
-After we put it all together, we found that Thanksgiving and Winter Holiday spending combined adds up to an average of $1,100 per household, leaving the average renting family with a debt of $400 at the end of the holiday season.
+After we put it all together, we found that Thanksgiving and Winter Holiday spending combined adds up to an average of $1,100 per household, leaving the average renting family with a not so great financial management resulting in a debt of $400 at the end of the holiday season.

-New York and San Diego stand out as the most expensive metros during the holidays
+New York and San Diego stand out as the most expensive metros during the winter holidays

 San Diego metro, on the other hand, despite being less expensive than New York metro, is still leaving renters with a negative balance of $1,700 after the winter celebrations.